aswoboda/OSI-Hedonic/writeup/02-AllData/HillisDataCleaner.md

-Cross-scale OSI Regressions
+Full set of OSI Regressions
 ========================================================

 Note: All scales, from 0.1 KM to 2 KM are in order.
-Within each scale, there are six regressions using different sets iof variables.
+Within each scale, there are six regressions using different sets of variables.
 For readability, all results have been truncated between 5 and 250.

 ```r